BSeR-PoC/bser-technical-guidebook/docs/source/bser_fhir_ig/2_standards_alignment.rst

 Constrained References
 ^^^^^^^^^^^^^^^^^^^^^^
-For implementors, the case of a constrained reference from the BSeR IG to a US Core profile is more saliant.
+For implementors, the case of a constrained reference from the BSeR IG to a US Core profile is more salient.
 A major example in BSeR is the use of the US Core Patient profile.
 In the BSeR Referral Task profile, the `Task.for` element, which provides a reference to the patient who is the subject of the referral, can be seen to be constrained to explicitly `Reference(US Core Patient Profile)`.

 Patient Demographics and Social Determinants of Health
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^